patternfly/patternfly-org/packages/v4/src/content/design-guidelines/styles/typography/typography.md

     </div>
     <Spacer size="16" color="16" />
     <div className="spacingItemStyle">
       <TitleLevel styleProps={styleProps.body}>Body text should be RedHatText at 16px.
-It should have leading of 24px because of its relative line height of 1.5.</TitleLevel>
+It should have a 24px leading.</TitleLevel>
     </div>
     <Spacer size="24" color="24" />
     <div className="spacingItemStyle">